 As we neared the foothills of the Andes, the shrubby vegetation made way for giant cacti.
 Some of these cactus trees were at least five meters high!
 We stopped briefly and went for a walk around the hills to see the cacti.
 By that time, it was around noon and the temperature had risen to more than 30 degrees: imagine that, a temperature change of close to 40 degrees in a few hours!!!
 Some of the people in the group didn’t even bother getting out of the van; they were too exhausted (or too ill) to move.
 On our walk, the guide pointed out a single cactus tree that was 7.5 meters high.
 He said that a cactus grows by about one centimeter a year, so that particular cactus was more than 700 years old.
 Really astonishing.

-I left San Pedro de Atacama after a week there.
-Despite the altitude sickness, the dry heat and the long treks, I had the time of my life and the wonders I experienced of this desert kingdom were truly unforgettable.
+I left San Pedro de Atacama after four days of tours there.
+Despite the altitude sickness, the dry heat and the long treks, I had the time of my life and the wonders I experienced in this desert kingdom were truly unforgettable.
+If you’re visiting this region, I highly recommend joining tours from San Pedro de Atacama spread out over several days so you can enjoy the experience in a relaxed manner.